Faculty: Richard "Rick" L. Dawe

 1995, beginning as an adjunct before joining the full time faculty in 1998.
 Dr. Dawe

-manages the Operations Center at GGU that promotes student, faculty, alumni, and industry
+manages the Global Supply Chain Center at GGU that promotes student, faculty, alumni,

 Dr. Dawe had extensive supply chain operations management and industrial marketing experience during his 30 year career in the chemical, food, forest, retail, electronics, and transportation industries.
 Companies he worked for or consulted with include: US Air Force, Colgate-Palmolive, US Borax, Southern Pacific, E&Y, Intel, Samsung, Fritz Co., HP, Georgia Pacific, National Semiconductor, Unisys, IBM, Cisco Systems, and Lucent Technology.